16 Fantastic Day Trips from Paris by Train

 You have a few choices to consider when visiting this part of France.

-• In Reims, you can see the incredible cathedral, numerous champagne houses to visit, and a thriving nightlife to enjoy.
-No trip to Reims is complete without a visit to one of the champagne houses.
-Veuve Clicquot-Ponsardin and Taittinger are great options.
+• In Reims, you can see an incredible cathedral, visit numerous champagne houses, and enjoy a thriving nightlife scene.
+No trip to Reims is complete without a visit to one of the famous champagne houses: Veuve Clicquot-Ponsardin and Taittinger are great options.

-• A stop in Epernay lets you explore the Avenue de Champagne while enjoying the quiet and comfort of visiting a smaller village.
+• Alternatively, a stop in Epernay lets you explore the Avenue de Champagne while enjoying the quiet and comfort of visiting a smaller village.

 • Several vineyards in the region provide all-day touring options, including a spa, pool, and family-friendly activities.

-When visiting the champagne houses, you’ll notice that each provides a different experience.
-One of the most unique to try is found at Mercier in Epernay.
+When it comes to champagne houses, you’ll be spoiled with choice.
+Having said that, one of the most unique to try is found at Mercier in Epernay.
 This experience is so cool because you’ll be taken on a train through the cellars!

 Another popular champagne house to visit is Maison Ruinart.
 It was established in 1729, making it the oldest continuously operating one in the country.
 You can find it on the Avenue de Champagne.